-The Group has entered into strategic alliances with various companies in order to gain access to potential new products or to utilize other companies to help develop the Group's own potential new products.
+The Group has entered into in-licensing and alliance arrangements and intangible asset purchase agreements, including asset acquisitions, in order to gain access to potential new products or to utilize other companies to help develop the Group's own potential new products.
 Potential future payments may become due to certain collaboration partners achieving certain milestones as defined in the collaboration agreements.
 The Group's best estimates for future commitment payments are given in Note 9.

-19. Other non-current liabilities
+18. Other non-current liabilities